A topic from the subject of Kinetics in Chemistry.

 Part 1: Determining the Order of Reaction with Respect to Sodium Thiosulfate

-2. Add a fixed amount of hydrochloric acid and potassium iodide solution to each flask.
+2. Add a fixed volume of starch solution to each flask.

 Part 2: Determining the Order of Reaction with Respect to Hydrochloric Acid

-1. Repeat the experiment using varying concentrations of hydrochloric acid.
+1. Repeat the experiment (Part 1) using varying concentrations of hydrochloric acid (HCl) while keeping the concentration of sodium thiosulfate (Na2S2O3) and potassium iodide (KI) constant.

-2. Plot the time it takes for the reaction to reach completion against the initial concentration of hydrochloric acid.
+2. Plot the reciprocal of the time (1/t) against the initial concentration of hydrochloric acid ([HCl]).

-3. Determine the order of reaction with respect to hydrochloric acid from the graph.
+3. Determine the order of reaction with respect to hydrochloric acid from the graph (linear relationship indicates first order).

 Analysis